samir14z/EMW/README.md

 # Ecommerce Website Using MERN

-- A marketplace for art and crafts to be sold
+- A marketplace for art and craft to be sold

 Should include the following: